Pensana Plc

 | Key Project | Longonjo rare earths (Angola) — 84% via Ozango Minerais |

-| Offtake | Vacuumschmelze (VAC) — China-free rare earth supply chain to US |
+| Offtake | Vacuumschmelze (VAC) MOU covering proposed Longonjo products for a US mine-to-magnet supply chain |

-| Corridor Relevance | Adjacent to Benguela Railway; first corridor rare earth exporter |
+| Corridor Relevance | Adjacent to Benguela Railway; potential rare earth exporter if Longonjo reaches production |

-Official website: www.pensana.com
+Official website: pensana.co.uk

 Quick Facts